m-lundberg/simple-pid/README.md

 from simple_pid import PID
 pid = PID(1, 0.1, 0.05, setpoint=1)

-# assume we have a system we want to control in controlled_system
+# Assume we have a system we want to control in controlled_system
 v = controlled_system.update(0)

 while True:
-    # compute new ouput from the PID according to the systems current value
+    # Compute new output from the PID according to the systems current value
     control = pid(v)

-    # feed the PID output to the system and get its current value
+    # Feed the PID output to the system and get its current value
     v = controlled_system.update(control)
 ```